JHWebDeveloper/Able2Deux/README.md

 - Pressing up and down arrows will increment Start and End inputs by 1 frame.
 - Start and End times can no longer cross or meet each other.
 Should entries conflict, they will auto adjust to a positive duration of 1 frame.

+#### Split:
+- A new feature that auto splits the current media into smaller clips by automatically duplicating the media and adjusting the start and end times to the desired subclip duration.

 #### Crop:
 - The four Crop sliders have been condensed into two double headed sliders.
 Allows for shifting both crop values simultaneously.
 - Linked crop sliders now adjust relative to the current offset rather than the exact center of the media.